Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 2. what layer or adjacent-purpose category it belongs to
 3. what primary unit and representational target it assumes
 4. how it handles space, sequence, text structure, and data objects
+5. which layers it solves, borrows, receives from external practice or infrastructure, assumes, defers, or leaves outside its scope
-5. what it accounts for in existing signed-writing practice and infrastructure
+6. what it accounts for in existing signed-writing practice and infrastructure
-6. what its evidence, maturity, authority, and prior-work engagement support
+7. what its evidence, maturity, authority, and prior-work engagement support
-7. what layer-level judgment and full-path judgment follow
+8. what layer-level judgment and full-path judgment follow

 Readers who want the full methodological version can begin with: